Real-Gecko/Filemin/README.md

 Note that _dpkg_ way simply updates module without creating concurrent versions like installation from Webmin interface do.

 ##Notes for FreeBSD users.
-FreeBSD users are recommended to install _shared-mime-inifo_ package.
+FreeBSD users are recommended to install _shared-mime-info_ package.

 `pkg install shared-mime-info`